godobject/file_permissions/README.md

 ### Loading

-In most cases you want to load the library by the following command:
+In most cases you want to load the code by using the following command:

 ~~~~~ ruby
 require 'posix_mode'